gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/fallstudie.md

 to create the environment.
 We kept the package versions used in the tutorial to avoid the risk of incompatibilities and tried to keep the environment as small as possible.
 The environment was exported as .yaml file to allow easy replication.

-mamba is used instead of conda to to speed up the environment management.
+Mamba is used instead of conda to to speed up the environment management.
 This is especially relevant as we use the large conda forge channel.

 It is also required to create the folder structure manually.
 The notebooks have to be in a subfolder (scripts in our case), the exact location of the data files has to be set in the notebook and an output folder must be present before running the code.

-## Work flow description (basic details in R Notebook)
+#### Work flow description (basic details in R Notebook)

-The workflow runs in the following basic steps
+The workflow runs in the following basic steps:

-### Pre-processing
+##### Pre-processing
 First we discard low quality cells, e.g. cells with very few genes, or suspected doublets and triplets with an high amount of genes.
 We normalize the data using a logarithmic method.

-### Identification of highly variable features and PCA
+#### Identification of highly variable features and PCA

 Next we limit the further steps to the features showing a highly variable.
 This ensure that we get less noise form the other features.
 This makes the later calculation faster and more importantly leads to better results.